 - 4.5.1 All staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
-This is most likely to include, but may not be limited to: - Bullying (including cyberbullying and prejudice based bullying (including girls whom are transitioning); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand alone or part of a broader pattern of abuse;

-- Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nude images and or videos (also known as sexting or youth produced sexual imagery); NB The key consideration is for staff not to view or forward illegal images of a child.
+This is most likely to include, but may not be limited to: - Bullying (including cyberbullying and prejudice based bullying (including girls whom are transitioning); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand alone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nude images and or videos (also known as sexting or youth produced sexual imagery); NB the key consideration is for staff not to view or forward illegal images of a child.
 When viewing an image is unavoidable it may be more appropriate to confiscate any devices to preserve any evidence and hand them to the police for inspection.
-See further guidance https://www.gov.uk/government/publications/sharing-nudes-and-semi-nudes-advice-for-education-settings-working-with-children-and-young-people/sharing-nudes-and-semi-nudes-advice-for-education-settings-working-with-children-and-young-people - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm and - Initiating/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); - Harmful online challenges and online hoaxes //www.gov.uk/government/publications/harmful-online-challenges-and-online-hoaxes/harmful-online-challenges-and-online-hoaxes
+See further guidance Sharing nudes and semi nudes guidance December 2020 - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm and - Initiating/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); - Harmful online challenges and online hoaxes Harmful online challenges and online hoaxes February 2021